 Woman stabbed in Frederick, police searching for suspect

 Mar.
-25—Police are searching for a suspect who reportedly stabbed a woman in a Frederick residence Friday morning.
+26—Police are searching for a suspect who reportedly stabbed a woman in a Frederick residence Friday morning.

 The woman was taken to an area trauma center for potentially life-threatening injuries, according to FPD spokesman Allen Etzler.